-AA Insurance's purpose is to eliminate stress and provide certainty for its customers.
-Over the next five years. building on the foundations that have established the company as a leading direct insurer, AA Insurance's strategic priorities will focus on Trust, Customer Value and Internal Capability.
-These will be underpinned by AA Insurance's long-term strategy known internally as "The Organisational Alignment Model" as well as its culture and its behaviours.
+AA Insurance's purpose is "We care, we help, and we get things sorted".
+Over the next five years, building on the foundations that have established the company as a leading direct insurer, AA Insurance's strategic priorities will focus on Trust, Customer Value and Internal Capability.
+These will be underpinned by AA Insurance's long-term strategy known internally as "The AA Insurance Blueprint" as well as its culture and its behaviours.